Labirintami/doc/docs/toolbar/input.md

 ### Properties

-You can provide [the following properties](toolbar/api/api_input_properties.md) in the configuration object of an input field.
+You can provide [the following properties](toolbar/api/api_input_properties.md) in the configuration object of an Input control.

 ## Showing/hiding input